-11.2 Where do Water Sensitive Design Controls Apply?
+11.2 Where do Water Sensitive Design controls apply?

-Water sensitive design (WSD) controls must be addressed as part of a development application or complying development certificate on sites covered by the Great Lakes Local Environmental Plan 2014.
+Water Sensitive Design (WSD) controls must be addressed as part of a Development Application or application for a Complying Development Certificate on sites covered by Great Lakes Local Environmental Plan 2014.